Perkedel/Lah-Mboh/README.md

 ## What's with the name?

 This entire project was supposedly named `I don't know man` something: `idkman`.
-But of course, you just saw it touches id software trademark which can cause whole confusion, which is big no no, we are not affiliated with id in anyway.
+But of course, you just saw it touches id software trademark which can cause whole confusion, which is a big no no, we are not affiliated with id, nor Bethesda, nor Zenimax in anyway.
 So, let's translate this keyword into something else.
 My mom comes from a region in Central Java, hence she speaks Javanese beside default (Indonesian) on her daily basis.
 There you have it. `mboh` means `idk`.
-When someone ask about context and you have no idea how to properly answer the question, we shout `lah mboh?`.
+When someone ask about the context and you have no idea how to properly answer the question, we shout `lah mboh?`.

 ## You could just put whole level editing idea right in your `CVR_Stuffing`
 [`CVR_Stuffing`](https://github.com/Perkedel/CVR_Stuffing)

-That repository is already too big for this Doom stuffs, and considering the way people make GZDoom mods like that to be compiled as `.pk3` file & basically Doom WAD making in general, it'd be more efficient to just place everything we do as its own repostory.
+That repository is already too big for this Doom stuffs, and considering the way people make GZDoom mods like that, a WAD as a folder, to be compiled as `.pk3` file & basically Modern Doom WAD making in general, it'd be more efficient to just place everything we do as its own repostory.
-After this, we can make other repository as a patch complementing this main patch.
+After this, we can make other repositories as a patch complementing this main patch (if necessary of course, No, everything non-replacing shall be here this PK3).
 PWAD after PWAD iyey!

-Now, for the CVR stuffs, that's for Unity levels now (& possibly other XYZ Engine Games that requires bloatware project files not just Unity).
+Now, for the CVR stuffs, that's for Unity levels now (& possibly other XYZ Engine Games that requires bloatware project files not just Unity, such as Unreal etc.).
 And let's put that aside.

 ## Ahaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa